freebasic/fbfrog/readme.txt

 	};
 * <wstr("a") wstr("b")> doesn't work as string literal, + string concat
   operators have to be inserted
+* void casts shouldn't silently be translated to cast(any, ...), as that's not allowed in FB but could easily be missed if it's in a macro body (at least, mark it with a TODO)

 Interesting improvements:
 * X11 headers have commented out parameter names.
 It'd be nice if fbfrog could